visrealm/pico9918/README.md

 If you're not interested in building the firmware yourself, you'll find the latest firmware in the [Releases](https://github.com/visrealm/pico9918/releases).

-To install, just hold the 'Mode' buton while plugging the Pico into a PC, then drag the pico9918.uf2 file on to the new USB drive which should have the volume label RPI-RP2.
+To install, just hold the 'Mode' button while plugging the Pico into a PC, then drag the pico9918.uf2 file on to the new USB drive which should have the volume label RPI-RP2.
 The Pico will restart (and disconnect) automatically.

 ## Development environment